 The first half was a thriller on the other hand and Mayo arguably should have been further in-front at the interval.
 Trailing by 0-8 to 0-6 at half-time, Dublin completely steam-rolled their opponents in the second half, with two Con O'Callaghan goals effectively ending the game as a contest by the 46th minute.

-People thought this might be the end of Mayo - they're back in another All-Ireland final a year later.
+People thought this might be the end of Mayo - they would eventually reach the All-Ireland final in the following two seasons.

 Con O'Callaghan making mincemeat of Lee Keegan, twice:

 Dublin trailed by two points at the interval.
-The lead by 2-12 to 0-8 after 47 minutes.
+They led by 2-12 to 0-8 after 47 minutes.
 King Con's two goals brought the hammer down on Mayo as Dublin found another level.

-Dublin destroyed the Mayo kick-out in that period, and they killed the game.
+Dublin destroyed the Mayo kick-out in that period, and killed the game.

 The half-time anxiety:

 The first half was absolutely savage stuff from Mayo.
 The Dubs were rattled.
-The 5-in-a-row was hanging by a thread.
+The five-in-a-row was hanging by a thread.
 And just as Mayo fans were starting to believe...

 Not a classic All-Ireland final, but certainly not terrible either.
 Bernard Brogan delivered a talisman's performance for Dublin.
 The bookies could hardly separate the sides beforehand.
 For three successive years, Mayo had knocked out the reigning All-Ireland champions, but they could not get over the line on any occasion.